 Introduction

-This specification defines a claims-based security (CBS) extension for authorizing interactions with AMQP 1.0 [AMQP] containers and nodes.
+This specification defines a claims-based security (CBS) extension of AMQP for authorizing interactions with the resources inside an AMQP 1.0 [AMQP] container.

 The goals for this extension are:

-To support fine-grained claims-based access control for interactions with containers and nodes within the scope of an AMQP connection.
+To support fine-grained claims-based access control for interactions with the resources inside a container within the scope of an AMQP connection.

 To work with existing AMQP client libraries without low-level changes.

-To satisfy these goals, a layered protocol is defined to exchange claims tokens over an AMQP connection.
-This protocol uses a dedicated link to a special claims-based security node, over which tokens are transferred as standard AMQP messages with a well-defined structure.
+To satisfy these goals, a layered protocol is defined to place security tokens into a token cache over an AMQP connection.
+In addition, a new SASL mechanism is introduced for optionally loading this token cache at connection time.

-A non-goal for this specification is the runtime negotiation and configuration of CBS for a specific connection.
-It is assumed that applications will be configured out-of-band with the knowledge as to when claims-based security is to be used and what options are supported, e.g., which claim token type is to be used.
+It is assumed that applications will be configured out-of-band with the knowledge as to when claims-based security is to be used and what options are supported, e.g., which security token type is to be used.

 Terminology

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC2119].
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, "NOT RECOMMENDED", “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

+CBS node:

+The “CBS node” is responsible for accepting tokens to be placed into the token cache.
+Each container supporting this specification SHOULD provide a CBS node with the address “$cbs”.
+The container MAY override this name with the “cbs-node” connection property.

 Claim:

 A claim is asserted information about a subject by an issuer.
 It can be evaluated during an authorization process to determine access rights to protected resources.
-A claim is represented as a name-value pair.
+A claim is represented as a name-value pair.Resource:

+Any feature of an AMQP container that the partner can interact with via AMQP.
+Most often, tokens will be scoped to the entirety of the container or to individual nodes, but a token can also be scoped to a particular feature.
+This mechanism would, for instance, enable for authorization tokens to be issued and applied that unlock access to a particular feature for the partner.

 Token:

 A token contains one or more claims.
 It may be digitally signed by the issuer so that it can be verified by the receiver.
 The tokens in this specification are bearer tokens where possession of the token authorizes the bearer to access the resource indicated by the token.
-Examples of commonly-used formats and encodings for tokens include JSON Web Token (JWT) [RFC7519] and Simple Web Token (SWT) [SWT].
-This specification does not mandate a particular token type other than that it is expressible as a string.
+Examples of commonly-used formats and encodings for tokens include JSON Web Token (JWT) [RFC7519], Security Assertion Markup Language (SAML) [SAMLCore], and Simple Web Token (SWT) [SWT].
+This specification does not mandate a particular token type other than that it is expressible as a string.Token Cache:

+A connection-scoped token store inside the AMQP container managed through the CBS node.

 Token Expiry:

 Token expiry is the lifetime (expiration date) for the token after which it must not be accepted.
 This limits the exposure of the token if it is compromised.
 Token Type: